marain-dotnet/Marain.Workflow/docs/concepts/core-workflow-concepts.md

 - Submitting an item to a search index
 - Raising a trigger into, or creating, another workflow instance

 The workflow engine contains two pre-defined actions: LogAction, which writes a diagnostic message based on the workflow instance data, and InvokeExternalServiceAction which sends a POST request to an external endpoint to run the action.
+If the external service responds with anything other than a success status code (i.e. a 2xx) then an exception is thrown.

 If executing an action fails, the workflow instance will be placed into the Faulted status.